tensorpack/tensorpack/docs/tutorial/inference.md

 ## Inference After Training

 Tensorpack is a training interface -- __it doesn't care what happened after training__.
-You have everything needed for inference or model diagnosis after
+You have everything you need for inference or model diagnosis after
 training:
 1. The trained weights: tensorpack saves them in standard TF checkpoint format.
 2. The model: you've already written it yourself with TF symbolic functions.

-Therefore, you can build the graph for inference, load the checkpoint, and then use whatever deployment methods TensorFlow supports.
+Therefore, you can build the graph for inference, load the checkpoint, and apply any processing or deployment TensorFlow supports.
 And you'll need to read TF docs and __do it on your own__.

 ### Don't Use Training Metagraph for Inference

 Metagraph is the wrong abstraction for a "model".
-It stores the entire graph which contains not only the model, but also all the training settings (queues, iterators, summaries, evaluations, multi-gpu replications).
+It stores the entire graph which contains not only the mathematical model, but also all the training settings (queues, iterators, summaries, evaluations, multi-gpu replications).
 Therefore it is usually wrong to import a training metagraph for inference.